openSUSE/news-o-o/_posts/2025/2025-10-17-planet-roundup.md

 The below featured highlights listed on the community’s blog feed aggregator are from October 11 to 17.

-The week’s Planet highlights an install party at the University of Valencia, KDE Apps of the week, KDE turns 29,and more.
+The week’s Planet highlights an install party at the University of Valencia, KDE Apps of the week, KDE turns 29 and more.

 **Here is a summary and links for each post:**